George Kenney: Southwest Pacific Area

 In July 1942, Kenney received orders to take over the Allied Air Forces and Fifth Air Force in General Douglas MacArthur's Southwest Pacific Area.
 MacArthur had been dissatisfied with the performance of his air commander, Lieutenant General George Brett.

-Andrews, by then a major general, turned down the job, and, offered a choice between Kenney and Major General James Doolittle, MacArthur chose Kenney.
-Kenney reported to MacArthur in Brisbane on July 28, 1942, and was treated to "a lecture for approximately an hour on the shortcomings of the Air Force in general, and the Allied Air Forces in the Southwest Pacific in particular."
+Frank M. Andrews, by then a major general, turned down the job, and MacArthur, offered a choice between Kenney and Major General James Doolittle, chose Kenney.
+Kenney reported to MacArthur in Brisbane on 28 July 1942, and was treated to "a lecture for approximately an hour on the shortcomings of the Air Force in general, and the Allied Air Forces in the Southwest Pacific in particular."
 Kenney felt that MacArthur did not understand air operations, but recognized that he somehow needed to establish a good working relationship with him.
 When he asked MacArthur for authority to send people he considered "deadwood" home, something that his superiors in Washington, D.C. had refused to give, MacArthur enthusiastically approved.

-Building a good relationship with MacArthur meant getting past Sutherland, MacArthur's chief of staff.
+Building a good relationship with MacArthur meant getting past MacArthur's chief of staff, Lieutenant General Richard Kerens Sutherland.
 Brett advised Kenney that "a showdown early in the game with Sutherland might clarify the entire atmosphere."
 Sutherland, who had a civil pilot's license, had taken to issuing detailed instructions to the Allied Air Forces.
 This was more than simply a turf battle; to many airmen, it was a part of the ongoing battle for an independent air force that they had long been advocating.
 At one point, Kenney drew a dot on a plain page of paper and told Sutherland, "the dot represents what you know about air operations, the entire rest of the paper what I know."
 Sutherland backed down, and would henceforth let Kenney run the Allied Air Forces without interference.
 It did not follow, however, that MacArthur would invariably accept Kenney's advice.

 Kenney sent home Major General Ralph Royce, Brigadier Generals Edwin S. Perrin, Albert Sneed and Martin Scanlon, and about forty colonels.
 In Australia, he found two talented, recently arrived brigadier generals, Ennis Whitehead and Kenneth Walker.
 Kenney reorganized his command in August, appointed Whitehead as commander of the V Fighter Command and Walker as commander of the V Bomber Command.
 The Allied Air Forces was composed of both United States Army Air Forces (USAAF) and Royal Australian Air Force (RAAF) personnel.
 Kenney moved to separate them.
 Brigadier General Donald Wilson arrived in September and replaced Air Vice Marshal William Bostock as Kenney's chief of staff.
 Bostock took over the newly created RAAF Command.